mmaher22/BloomFilters-Benchmarking/README.md

 ### Repository Contents:
   > <i> /Experiments</i>
-  Code of experiment held for comparison between different filters + Results of the experiemnt.
+  Code of experiment held for comparison between different filters + Results of the experiment.

   > <i> /Filters Implementation</i>
   Classes of implementation of filters.